billfitzgerald/infosec-primer/browser_prep.md

 ## <a name="h.browser-cookies"></a>D3 Verify that cookies are allowed, and Do Not Track is off

-During testing, we want to make sure that we accept all cookies, and that we are not setting "Do Not Track."
+During testing, we want to make sure that we accept all cookies, and that we are not setting **Do Not Track**.

 **Note**: during regular browsing, we recommend being more selective about the cookies we accept, and setting Do Not Track.
 While many vendors do not respect Do Not Track, it offers a some degree of protection.